 Polysh's homepage Polysh is a tool to aggregate several remote shells into one.
 It is used to launch an interactive remote shell on many machines at once.
 It is written in Python and requires Python ≥ 2.4.
-Here is the transcript of a sample session: How To Upgrade Or Switch Linux Distros Without Erasing Your Files Do you find yourself switching between Linux distributions frequently?
-When upgrading, do you favor clean installations over in-place upgrades?
-Do you hate that you have to back up all your personal data, or else lose it?
-Raspberry Connect - Python Packages for the Python programming language To install Raspbian software on a Raspberry Pi Packages are installed using LXterminal.
+Here is the transcript of a sample session: Raspberry Connect - Python Packages for the Python programming language To install Raspbian software on a Raspberry Pi Packages are installed using LXterminal.
 First get an updated package list by entering the following command in to LXterminal if this has not been done today sudo apt-get updateThen install your chosen package with the command sudo apt-get install package name Find out more with the Guide to installing software with the apt-get command Rate a Raspberry Pi software package from this list Let other users know how well packages work on the Raspberry Pi.

-Xubuntu 13.10 - Same again please bartender ~ Everyday Linux User Introduction I reviewed Xubuntu 12.10 just over a year ago and it is still one of the more popular articles on this site.
-Last week I installed the latest version, Xubuntu 13.10 to see if much has changed.
-In my previous review I installed Xubuntu on an older computer but this time I have gone for running Xubuntu on the Toshiba Satellite Pro L870.
-(Intel i5, 2.5 ghz processor, 8 gb RAM, 750 gb hard drive).
+50 Most Frequently Used UNIX / Linux Commands (With Examples) This article provides practical examples for 50 most frequently used commands in Linux / UNIX.
+This is not a comprehensive list by any means, but this should give you a jumpstart on some of the common Linux commands.
+Bookmark this article for your future reference.
 4.3.
 Using Software from Planet CCRMA at Home The Planet CCRMA at Home software is hosted (stored) on a server at Stanford University.
 It is separate from the Fedora Linux servers, so yum (the command line utility used by PackageKit and KPackageKit) must be made aware that you wish to use it.
 After installing the repository, Planet CCRMA at Home software can be installed through yum, PackageKit, or KPackageKit just as easily as any other software.
 4.3.1.

-Improving performance This article provides information on basic system diagnostics relating to performance as well as steps that may be taken to reduce resource consumption or to otherwise optimize the system with the end-goal being either perceived or documented improvements to a system's performance.
+15 Examples To Master Linux Command Line History When you are using Linux command line frequently, using the history effectively can be a major productivity boost.
+In fact, once you have mastered the 15 examples that I’ve provided here, you’ll find using command line more enjoyable and fun.
+1. Improving performance This article provides information on basic system diagnostics relating to performance as well as steps that may be taken to reduce resource consumption or to otherwise optimize the system with the end-goal being either perceived or documented improvements to a system's performance.
 The basics Know your system The best way to tune a system is to target bottlenecks, or subsystems which limit overall speed.
 The system specifications can help identify them.
-The Ultimate A-Z Index of Apple OS X/Linux command line commands I’m forever trying to remember command line commands for Linux or Mac OS X. I picked up this list a while ago and keep around in a text file but decided to post it here so I can get to it whenever I don’t have my laptop with me.
-Some of the commands are bash built-in commands but most will work on either OS.

 Customizing Fedora 25 for Developers I dusted off a 4 years old Lenovo ThinkCentre Edge 71z Tower desktop and Lenovo IdeaPad G400s notebook.
 They are, respectivelly, a 2nd generation Core i5 SandyBridge 2.5Ghz and Core i3 2.4Ghz, with 8GB of RAM in the Tower and 4GB of RAM in the notebook.
 For a developer's routine, they are quite good enough.
 A better CPU wouldn't do a whole lot.
 I was very happy to see that this old tower has an old Intel graphics card with a DVI port.
 Fortunatelly I had an old DVI-to-HDMI cable around and I was able to hook it up to my ultrawide LG monitor 21:9 (2560x180) and it properly scaled everything (macOS Sierra had a regression that required a hack to make it work!)